Las Vegas Community Outreach

 Las Vegas CREST Held for Anti-Defamation League Executives

-On Tuesday, November 15, 2011, a Community Relations Executive Seminar Training (CREST) was held for 20 members of the Anti-Defamation Leagues’ (ADL) Board of Directors.
+In November, a Community Relations Executive Seminar Training (CREST) was held for 20 members of the Anti-Defamation Leagues’ (ADL) Board of Directors.

 The FBI CREST is a shorter, more focused version of the Citizen Academy conducted in partnership with an organization or group to explain the internal workings of the FBI.
 It is topic driven, and sessions are customized to meet the needs of each organization or group.
 CREST helps improve the FBI’s understanding of communities by establishing a consistent exchange of information.